lnthorne/Twitter-Bot/README.md

 # Twitter-Bot

-Twitter bot that will gather random tweets from Kanye West and post them daily
+Twitter bot that uses openAI's GPT-3 to create tweets on the account @liam12337